Why this matters

 Rhode Island cottage food — your questions answered.

-Yes.
-Rhode Island requires annual registration under R.I.
-Gen. Laws § 21-27-6.2 — $65 fee.
-Before you register, you must complete an approved food handler course.
-Your application must include a notarized affidavit of compliance, a kitchen sketch showing your property layout, cottage food kitchen, well (if applicable), and septic system.
-No routine inspection is performed, but your sketch and affidavit get reviewed.
+Rhode Island runs an annual cottage food registry with a $65 fee and a $50,000 gross cap.
+Before you register you have to complete an approved food handler course, and the application needs a notarized affidavit of compliance plus a kitchen sketch showing your property layout, the cottage food kitchen, and any well or septic system.
+There is no routine inspection, but the sketch and affidavit are reviewed.

 Rhode Island cottage food laws: what is the short version?

 Rhode Island requires cottage food registry before selling cottage food.
 The listed cost is $65.
 The annual gross sales cap is $50,000.
-Rhode Island allows online orders, in-state shipping, seller delivery for cottage food sellers in the current data.
+Rhode Island allows online orders, in-state shipping, seller delivery for cottage food sellers.

-Do I need a cottage food cottage food registry in Rhode Island?
+Do I need a cottage food license or permit in Rhode Island?

 Yes.
 Rhode Island requires cottage food registry before selling cottage food.
 The listed cost is $65.
 Check the official state source before selling because local zoning, food safety training, or label rules may still apply.